Covid-19 and us

 During the summer we had a cake and pottery stall, and a plant and bric a brac stall which helped increase our funds.

-More recently, we have started to supply duvets and pillows to survivors.
-So far we have supplied 24 families or single people with 15 tog winter duvets and pillows.
-The orders are still coming in from Freedom from Torture.
+During last winter we supplied duvets and pillows to survivors.
+So far we have supplied 24 families or single people with 15 tog winter duvets and pillows sheets and pillow cases.

-Where any of these items could not be delivered straight from the shops, or if they were donated items, we have personally delivered them all over Greater Manchester, Liverpool and Bradford.
+Where any of these items could not be delivered straight from the shops, or if they were donated items, we have personally delivered them all over Greater Manchester, Liverpool, Lancaster and Bradford.

 We have always collaborated with other charities where there is a need and this year is no different.

 We have delivered food and personal items around Manchester for the Lesbian Immigrant Support Group.